vivaria/edisonrul.ing/docs/source/cards/barrier-statue-of-the-torrent.md

-# BARRIER STATUE OF THE TORRENT
+# Barrier Statue Of The Torrent

 > ① Neither player can Special Summon monsters, except WATER monsters.